-Fairtrade helps to make cocoa farming in places like Ivory Coast and Ghana more sustainable by guaranteeing minimum prices and providing a premium to invest in local communities, so that farmers can provide a better future for themselves and their families.
+Fairtrade helps to make cocoa farming more sustainable by guaranteeing minimum prices and providing a premium to invest in local communities, so that small-scale farmers and workers can provide a better future for themselves and their families.
 This also assists in eradicating child labour as the farmers now have enough income to employ people and not rely on child slavery.

-This has been a slow but successful program, and the more we support Fairtrade products, the quicker we can help in ending child slavery associated with cocoa production.
+This has been a slow but successful program, and the more we support these initiatives, the quicker we can help in ending child slavery and other exploitative practices associated with cocoa production.

-So this Easter, look for the Fairtrade logo when buying your chocolate.
+So this Easter, look for the Fairtrade, Rainforest Alliance, and UTZ logos when buying your chocolate.